NickStevens722/GolfDictionary/README.md

 ## Testing

 The login function was tested manually.
-If you would like to test it wihtout registering please use the Username: NickStevens and the password: test
+If you would like to test it wihtout registering please use the Username: NickStevens and the Password: test

+Or feel free to register your own account, the passwords are hashed but please use a unique password and a fake email address.

 CSS code was validated using https://jigsaw.w3.org/css-validator/